Full and Final Settlement IVAs

 Where can the funds come from?

-In essence, if your creditors believe the lump sum provides them with a better financial return than they would receive through your bankruptcy, they'll be interested.
+In essence, if your creditors believe the lump sum provides them with a better financial return than they would otherwise receive through your bankruptcy, they'll be interested.

 What are the advantages?